Abdullah0417/dfir-labs/labs/04-endpoint-forensics-casework/executive-summary.md

-﻿# Executive Summary — Lab 04 (Endpoint Forensics Casework)
+﻿# Executive Summary — (Endpoint Forensics Casework)

 ## What happened (high confidence)
 - A PowerShell script was dropped into %APPDATA%\AdobeUpdate\adobeupdate.ps1 and executed on win-ws1.